daniilsjb/Archer/README.md

 # Archer

 Archer is a toy programming language based on Lox, the language presented in Bob Nystrom's [Crafting Intepreters](https://www.craftinginterpreters.com/).
 I wanted to expand on the features that were covered in the book, and my attempts led me to this little language.

-Initially, I did not plan to make this code public, as it is more of an experimental playground than a proper implementation and the code is quite messy, but it nonetheless contains a set of working features that I am proud of.
+Initially, I did not plan to make this code public, as it is more of an experimental playground than a proper implementation, with the code turning out to be rather messy.
+Nonetheless, this project contains a set of working features that I am proud of.

 ## The Language